feldroop/genedex/ROADMAP.md

 ### Nice to have, higher priority

-- compress text and/or bwt at some point during construction (half/half buffer)
 - space optimization for rarely occurring symbols (such as the sentinel and N in the human Genome)
     - maybe leverage the fact that such characters (namely N) often occur in runs
     - the sentinel can not be searched. the current sampled suffix array implementation has special handling for it.